January 2019 • 15 days* • Starts/ends Marseille • £2799

-When people think of motorcycling in the Sahara they often envisage a gnarly tyred trail bike loaded with jerricans battling through the desert sands.
-Much like the image right from 1988; my fourth visit to Algeria.
+When people think of motorcycling in the Sahara they often envisage a gnarly tyred trail bike loaded down with jerricans battling through the desert sands.
+Much like the image on the right from 1988; my fourth visit to Algeria.

-But like the rest of the planet, transport infrastructure has moved on, even in the Sahara.
-Around the turn of the millennium a sealed road across Mauritania finally linked Tangier with Dakar, and a few years later improvements in northern Sudan did the same for Cairo and Khartoum.
+But like the rest of the planet, transport infrastructure has moved on since the 1980s, even in the Sahara.
+Around the turn of the millennium a sealed road across Mauritania finally linked Casablanca with Dakar, and a few years later improvements in northern Sudan did the same for Cairo and Khartoum.

 Sahara Road Trip

-After three days riding through the vast Grand Erg Oriental, past the billowing Algerian oilfields and dropping off the Tinterhert escarpment, we arrive at the outpost of Illizi on the edge of the bleak Fadnoun.
-It’s now time for our dramatic transit over the fabulous Tassili N’Ajjer to the desert floor and the Erg Admer dunes which bring us to Djanet.
+After three days riding through the vast Grand Erg Oriental, past the billowing Algerian oilfields and dropping off the Tinterhert escarpment, we arrive at the outpost of Illizi on the edge of the barren Fadnoun plateau.
+It’s now time for our dramatic transit over the fabulous Tassili N’Ajjer to the desert floor and past the Erg Admer dunes which lead us to Djanet oasis.

 Situated close to the Libyan border amid a UNESCO heritage site, we have a day off in Djanet (right), though you may want to join an optional half-day ride out to the now famous ‘Lybie–Niger’ road sign (top of page).
 There aren’t many junctions in the world where the choice is one country or another.
-We’ll ride on to the scenic Oued Amais for lunch by the mysterious Tanaout engravings then head back to town.
-Next morning we fill up and reverse our long ride north to Tunis and the boat back to Europe.
+We’ll ride up the road to the scenic Oued Amais for lunch by the mysterious Tanaout engravings then head back to town.
+Next morning in Djanet we fill up and reverse our long ride north to Tunis and the ferry back to Europe.

 This tour is 99% road based because at any time there may be unsealed deviations around roadworks several kilometres long.
 Nearer Djanet we may also choose to briefly ride alongside the dunes close to the road on flat, hard sand.
 It’s a big thrill, a great photo opportunity and easy enough providing you keep your head.